Safa Global Capital

 The integrity anchor of the Safa Global.

-A Maltese private purpose foundation, in formation, designed to serve as independent oversight of the Safa Global operating arms and as perpetual steward of the founding mission across generations of management.
+A private purpose foundation, being established in the Qatar Financial Centre (QFC), designed to serve as independent oversight of the Safa Global operating pillars and as perpetual steward of the founding mission across generations of management.

 Architecture at a glance